 - Only 2 people per cart are allowed except during evacuation.

-- Spectators carts will be used to assist with evacuation of players and spectators and may leave the cart path as necessary during an evacuation.
+- Spectator carts will be used to assist with evacuation of players and spectators, and may leave the cart path as necessary during an evacuation.

 Appreciation of Club Staff and Officials

 It is appropriate to express your appreciation to the host club, its staff and the FJT officials conducting the event.
 Please recognize that your actions may influence the future ability of other junior golf organizations to use the club and it is your responsibility to be a gracious ambassador of junior golf.
 Set a great example for your child and all the people present:

 - Say thank you to the golf professional, club staff and members

 - Write a thank you note to the club

 - Express your thanks to the volunteer officials